yxshee/swiftcart/README.md

 ## 📦 Dependencies

-This project has **zero external dependencies** - built entirely with native Swift and SwiftUI frameworks!
+This project has **zero external dependencies** — built entirely with native Swift and SwiftUI frameworks.

 ---